irregulator/leap_obfs_doc/obfs_in_leap_spec.md

 Since obfsproxy's socks implementation supports only TCP, VPN connection needs to be TCP as well.

-##Further improvements / Considerations
+##Considerations / Further improvements

    * Bitmask with obfsproxy enabled will obfsuscate VPN traffic.
 If bitmask initiates registration or login procedure with a provider, HTTPS traffic to the provider's API will be completely visible to the adversary.
-As long as bitmask client has already available VPN client certificates ans service definitions files, for example have fetched in a previous point in the past, it should be able to launch VPN over obfsproxy without any interaction with API (login).
+As long as bitmask client has already available VPN client certificates ans service definitions files, for example have fetched them in a previous point in the past, it should be able to launch VPN over obfsproxy without any interaction with API (login).
    * There could be a way for the providers to create special bitmask bundles that include obfsproxy and are preseeded with client certificates and configuration.
 This bundle could then be served to a user via a non-standard channel.
 This would be useful for users operating in networks with restrictions that would not permit them to even register, login and bootrstrap with a provider.

 ##LEAP administrator perspective